If you’re a resident of Indiana, you’re likely aware that the state is one of the few in the U.S. that doesn’t have a medical marijuana program.

 Before Governor Holcomb signed the new Senate Bill into law, CBD oil in Indiana was only legal for rare, intractable forms of epilepsy (including Dravet’s Syndrome and Lennox-Gastaut Syndrome).

-Fast-forward to March 21, 2018, though, and things have finally become a little clearer.
+Fast-forward to the present, and things have finally become a little clearer.
 The new legislation not only authorizes retailers to sell “independently certified low-THC hemp products,” but also allows these products to be derived from (or contain) any part of the Cannabis sativa L plant that meets the definition of industrial hemp.

 The state outlines that the CBD oil must be lab certified to possess no more than 0.3% THC (anything above this level is considered marijuana and not hemp), and must contain no other controlled substances.

-While the full scope of the new law does not come into place until the July 1, 2018, it is certainly welcomed news for residents of Indiana who have been wanting to try CBD oil for a range of health benefits.
+This is certainly welcome news for residents of Indiana who have been wanting to try CBD oil for a range of health benefits.

 However, before you head down to your local mall or health food store to pick up a bottle, be advised that there is a massive discrepancy between some of the products being sold out there.